samuelschnurr/mail-summarize/io.schnurr.summarize.api/README.md

 Before you deploy the web project to azure make sure you set the configuration with the correct values which you retreived in the <a href="https://github.com/samuelschnurr/mail-summarize/tree/master/io.schnurr.summarize.infrastructure">Terraform setup output</a>.

 Right click on the function project and `Deploy to Azure Function`.
-Select your azure function `fa-mailsummarize`
+Select your azure function `fa-mailsummarize`.

 Notice: For this deployment you need the recommended extension `Azure Functions Extension`.